CSE232-MSU/CSE232/Labs/lab01.md

 If an integer is divided by another integer, the result is an integer.
 Thus the result of `6/4` is `1`.
 In contrast, `6.0/4` is `1.5`.
 That is, the `/` operator results in the **integer quotient if using integers, and floats if using floats**.
 The result of `6 % 4` is the integer remainder of the division, thus `2` (6 divided by 4 is 1, with a remainder of 2).
 There is no equivalent for `%` in floating point math.

-### Questions for you to consider
+### Things to think about

-1. What happens when you try to divide by zero when you run your program?
+- What happens when you try to divide by zero when you run your program?
-2. What happens when `std::cin` obtains a letter instead of a number?
+- What happens when `std::cin` obtains a letter instead of a number?